Drug Evaluation Committee 2022-48 Necessity of SAE Reporting at the Time of Hospitalization at the Subject's Request

 Question

-During a clinical trial, a subject came to the site with symptoms of AE (diarrhea) and was hospitalized at the subject's strong request.
-The physician in charge judged that the event was at a level that allowed the subject to go home, and did not judge that "hospitalization was necessary for treatment.
+During the course of a clinical trial, a subject presented to the Investigator Site with symptoms of AE (diarrhea) and was hospitalized at the subject's strong request.
+The physician has determined that the event is at a level that allows the subject to go home, and has not determined that the subject "needs to be hospitalized for treatment".
 In this case, do we need to report it as an SAE?

 Although the subject was hospitalized at the subject's request, treatment is being provided for the AE.